SystemsApproach/security/infra.rst

 Suppose that two ASes, X and Y, publish a list of their providers using ASPA objects in the RPKI.
-Let's say that there is an ASPA object asserting that AS X is a provider for AS Y, as well as an ASPA object asserting the AS Y is *not* among the providers for AS X. If a router receives an advertisement in which Y appears to be a provider for X, this is clearly wrong and the router drops the advertisement.
+Let's say that there is an ASPA object from AS Y that asserts AS X is one of its providers, as well as an ASPA object from AS X that does not include AS Y among its providers.
+If a router receives an advertisement in which Y appears to be a provider for X, this is clearly wrong and the router drops the advertisement.
 The question of how we can tell that a particular AS is a provider,